lab-cosmo/chemiscope/README.md

 Chemiscope itself is distributed under the 3-Clauses BSD license.
 By contributing to this repository, you agree to distribute your contributions under the same license.

-Chemiscope depends on JSmol, which is distributed under the LGPLv2.1 license.